DivingIvan/Pi-Pico-LCARS/README.md

 •	An optional SPST toggle switch, depending again on which optional functionality you wish to include.
 I used one in this project, basically to enable/disable the reset push switch.
 The LED in the reset illuminated push switch indicates when the 'reset' is active.

 •	One or more optional LEDs, yet again depending on which optional functionality you might wish to include.
-You'll also required appropriate resistors to go with them.
+You'll also require appropriate resistors to go with them.
 I used just the one LED for this project (in addition to the illuminated push switches), to indicate when external power is connected.

 •	Some sort of enclosure to put everything in.